overlookjs/load-routes/README.md

 ### Base loader

-You can also provide a base loader Route class which is used to load the root.
-Loader should be extended with [@overlook/plugin-load](https://www.npmjs.com/package/@overlook/plugin-load).
+You can also provide a base loader Route which is used to load the root.
+The loader should be extended with [@overlook/plugin-load](https://www.npmjs.com/package/@overlook/plugin-load).

-For example, if all your routes serve plain HTML files, you can just fill the routes directory with HTML files, and provide a Loader class to make routes from them.
+For example, if all your routes serve plain HTML files, you can just fill the routes directory with HTML files, and provide a loader to create routes from them.

 ```js
 const Overlook = require('@overlook/core');